 Our courses encourage scholarship, intellectual inquiry, professional achievement and service to the community.
 Students acquire many skills through fieldwork and service learning, as well as involvement in research projects guided by our faculty.
 We encourage students to gain knowledge and comprehension of the theories, concepts and empirical approaches used in psychology and their application to the human condition.

 Our program offers a broad spectrum of theoretical approaches, including biological, developmental, behavioral, individual and social systems, as well as learning and cognitive processes.
 As part of their academic training, students gain knowledge and understanding of research methodology and the statistical analysis of empirical data.
 Through the department’s commitment to applied social science research, students obtain the critical core skills necessary to meet the needs of the region, as well as to be competitive in the multicultural marketplace as either members of the workforce or as graduate students.

 Seeking academic advisement is essential to academic success and timely graduation.
 Academic advisement is available to students through both the department advisor and staff advisors in the College of Social and Behavioral Sciences Student Services Center/EOP.
-Please call (818) 677-2658 to schedule an appointment.
-Within the Psychology department, contact undergraduate advising at (818) 677-2952, and for graduate program advisement, call (818) 677-2827.
+For undergraduate advisement, please call (818) 677-2658 to schedule an appointment.
+For graduate program advisement, please call (818) 677-2827.

 Specified graduate coursework in the Psychology department’s Master of Science degree program in Applied Behavior Analysis has been approved by the Behavior Analyst Certification Board (BACB®) to meet the coursework requirements for eligibility for the Board Certification Exam.
 Consult the Master of Science in Applied Behavioral Analysis program website for details about the curriculum, application procedures and requirements for admission.